PolySync/oscc/README.md

 Within a specific platform (e.g., `kia_soul`), there are:
 * **3d_models** - Technical drawings and 3D files related to that platform
 * **firmware** - Arduino code for the control modules
-* **info** - Information specific to the platform, such as sensor outputs and wiring diagrams

 Boards